- What is dipotassium phosphate?

 What Is Dipotassium Phosphate?

-Dipotassium phosphate (DKP), goes by many names, including dibasic potassium phosphate, potassium phosphate dibasic, dipotassium hydrogen orthophosphate and dipotassium hydrogen phosphate.
-Dipotassium phosphate is a water-soluble salt that commonly comes in the form of a colourless, white substance.
-Commercially it is known as a food additive, fertiliser, and buffering agent.
+Dipotassium phosphate (DKP) is a water-soluble salt that usually comes in the form of a colourless, white substance.
+Commercially, it’s known as a food additive, fertiliser, and buffering agent.

-For health and fitness, it is sought for the part it plays in the production of ATP (adenosine triphosphate), which is a high-energy molecule that your body requires for energy.
+For health and fitness, dipotassium phosphate supplements are sought for the part they play in the production of ATP (adenosine triphosphate), which is a high-energy molecule that your body requires for energy.

 Dipotassium Phosphate Uses

-In the food industry, it is considered an effective a buffering agent and chelating agent, which may also be used for yeast food, emulsifying salt, and a synergistic agent of antioxidation.
+In the food industry, dipotassium phosphate functions as an effective buffering agent and chelating agent, which may also be used for yeast food, emulsifying salt, and a synergistic agent of antioxidation.
 Further to this dipotassium phosphate can be found on many a jar and packet label due to its use as a food additive.
 Its role here is to lower the acid levels in processed foods, along with lowering the sodium levels in low-sodium cheeses.
 It is also used as a stabiliser in non-dairy creamers to prevent coagulation.